Special Educational Needs & Disability

 We work closely with Cheshire East Local Authority with regard to their ‘Local Offer’ and have detailed below our school’s offer for SEND pupils and their parents.

 We have also been recognised with a number of awards as shown on the webpage.
 All of these awards show how the school strives for excellence and is forward thinking in how to constantly give our pupils new and innovative opportunities for learning.

 However this is just a flavour of what we are about and we would strongly urge you to arrange a visit to the school so that we can meet and talk through your own child’s personal requirements.
 We look forward to seeing you soon.

 The Children and Families Bill has now become an act of parliament and can be seen here:

-The act will become statutory from September 2014 proposes some of the biggest changes to Special Educational Needs for many years.
+The act became statutory from September 2014 giving some of the biggest changes to Special Educational Needs for many years.

-For further information in the meantime please contact Sandra Isherwood in school or you may wish to follow the links below:
+For further information in the meantime please contact Sandra Isherwood or Sarah Booth in school or you may wish to follow the links below:

 A summary of the main provision set out in the bill

 Ipsea offer free legal advice to parents regarding local authority commitment to SEN – they have some useful articles relating to the proposed changes